 Whether you decide to purchase an Athens combination ticket, an Acropolis-only ticket, or participate in a tour, one thing that you should certainly do is make sure you purchase your tickets online in advance.
 That way, you avoid waiting in line when you arrive.

 Your ticket will be sent to your email address.
 You can show the QR code on your phone (or print it, if you prefer) at the entrance when you arrive.

 Notable Sights at the Acropolis

-It is advisable to read a little background history of the Acropolis before you visit.
-Knowing why the various buildings were built and what they were used for, helps you to appreciate this magnificent UNESCO protected site even more.
+If you know why the various buildings were built and what they were used for, it helps you to appreciate this magnificent UNESCO-protected site even more!

 The Temple of Athena Nike